 Personally identifiable information refers to data that can be traced back to a particular person, through their name, social security number, or their email.
 Aside from “direct” information, indirect information is also protected.
 This may include IP addresses, any cultural or political identifiers and opinions, and potentially even the time they arrive at work each day.
 As long as a person can be either directly or indirectly identified with the data given, it is protected under the GDPR.

-When discussing data processing under the GDPR, there are six lawful reasons where may process data.
+When discussing data processing under the GDPR, there are six circumstances where the owner may legally process data.
 Personal data can only be processed if:

 The data subject (owner of the data) has given informed consent to have their data processed;